 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
 This right does not apply if they are offered a place at the school but it is not in their preferred age group.
 Further information and contacts If you would like to discuss any of the issues surrounding delayed admission to Reception please contact the Peterborough Admissions Team on 01733 864007.

-If, during the school year in which your child’s 4th birthday falls, you are considering requesting delayed entry, please note the Local Authority’s advice is that parents should still complete a primary application form before the January deadline.
+If you are considering requesting delayed entry during the school year in which your child’s 4th birthday falls, the council's advice is that parents should still complete a primary application form before the January deadline.
 If your request for delayed entry is agreed you can always withdraw your application or decline a Reception place that has been offered.